Definition and Nature of Work

 Becoming a Biomedical Engineer

 Biomedical engineers must complete a four-year bachelor’s degree in biomedical engineering.
-Another route is to obtain a bachelor’s degree in another engineering field and get a graduate degree in biomedical engineering.
+Another route is to obtain a bachelor’s degree in another engineering field and get a master’s degree in biomedical engineering.
 They can also get a job through training in the field.
 However, they have to make sure they only enroll in ABET accredited programs.

 Aspiring biomedical engineering students can start preparing as early as high school.
 They should take as many math and science courses as they can such as calculus, physics, chemistry and biology.
 Mechanical drawing, drafting and computer programming courses are also valuable.
 ABET programs also include internships and co-ops.